ManuelaQuaresma/CSI/README.md

 4. Run the R code *CSI_R_code_03052024.R*.
 You may need to install all the required R packages.
 This will calculate the cancer index and produce the trend plots.

  ## Only producing the trend plots
-1. To avoid running the R code, you can load the *cancer_index.RData*, which contains the cancer index obtained by running the R code *CSI_R_code_03052024.R*.
+1. To avoid running the R code, you can load the *cancer_index.RData* file, which contains the cancer index obtained by running the R code *CSI_R_code_03052024.R*.
 2. Run the code *CSI_viz_R_code_03052024.R* to produce the trend plots of the estimated index of cancer survival.